alimate/alimate.github.io/_posts/2020-2-9-java14-records-in-depth.md

 {% endhighlight %}
 Similar to Records, Kotlin compiler generates accessor methods, default `toString`, `equals` and `hashCode` implementations and a few more functions based on this simple one-liner.

-How do you think Kotlin compiler generates the code for, say, `toString`?
-Let's see:
+Let's see how the Kotlin compiler generates the code for, say, `toString`:
 {% highlight shell %}
 Compiled from "Range.kt"
   public java.lang.String toString();